MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 ## <span id="BinScope"></span><span id="binscope"></span><span id="BINSCOPE"></span>Check code with BinScope Binary Analyzer

-**Security checklist item \#14:** *Follow these steps to use BinScope to double check that compile and build options are configured to minimize known security issues.*
+**Security checklist item \#15:** *Follow these steps to use BinScope to double check that compile and build options are configured to minimize known security issues.*

 Use BinScope to examine application binary files to identify coding and building practices that can potentially render the application vulnerable to attack or to being used as an attack vector.

-For more information, see [BinScope Binary Analyzer TechNet Video](https://technet.microsoft.com/video/binscope-binary-analyzer.aspx) and the word documents available as part of the tool download.
+For more information, see [New Version of BinScope Binary Analyzer](https://blogs.microsoft.com/microsoftsecure/2014/11/20/new-binscope-released/) and the user and getting started guides that are included with the tool download as well as this [BinScope Binary Analyzer TechNet Video](https://technet.microsoft.com/video/binscope-binary-analyzer.aspx).

 Follow these steps to validate that the security compile options are properly configured in the code that you are shipping: